 Grandparents Rights: Grandparents also can face conflicts in spending time with their grandchildren.
-The law can be a little more complex for grandparents – you can read more about grandparent’s rights and child arrangements here.
+The law can be a little more complex for grandparents – you can also read more about Grandparents rights in the UK and emergency child arrangements order.

 How can I resolve family conflict?

 It can sometimes come as a surprise when you get into conflict with your family.
 They are your loved ones – “blood is thicker than water”.
 Yet sometimes conflicts do arise and it can be challenging to navigate this in an amicable way.
 Some people might have an initial reaction of “We are going to Court!”, which is not always the best step forward.
 Family dispute resolution allows for a non-adversarial process, which keeps you and your family in control of decision making.